ministryofjustice/itpolicycontent/content/security/instant-messaging-acceptable-use.md

 <b>This guidance applies to all staff and contractors who work for the MOJ.</b>

 Instant messaging is the near real-time exchange of electronic messages.
 It's quick and simple, making it an important way of working for everyone at the MOJ.
-The main difference is that you can send and receive messages 'instantly'.
+The main difference is that you send and receive messages 'instantly'.
 This lets you have interactive conversations.

-Instant messages can include information, multimedia content and attachments such as:
+Instant messages include information, multimedia content and attachments such as:

 - text
 - links to websites